 The Best Kid-Friendly Caves To Visit Near Sydney

-Australia is celebrated for its bountiful natural wonders, and there are unique and stunning places to discover at every turn.
-Within hours of Sydney, you can be transported to another world, full of exotic hideouts and hidden gems.
-These spectacular caves systems are a sight to behold, and children will be awestruck by the geological masterpieces.
+Australia is celebrated for its bountiful natural wonders, and few are more magical and adventurous than natural caves.
+Within hours of Sydney, you can be transported to another world, full of exotic hideouts and hidden gems at some pretty awesome natural caves.
+From the Jenolan Caves to glow worm caves and Wombeyan Caves, these spectacular caves systems are a sight to behold, and children will be awestruck by the geological masterpieces.

 1. Jenolan Caves, Blue Mountains

 The Blue Mountains is well-known for the unparalleled beauty of its world-heritage wilderness, and the Jenolan Caves is probably it’s most famous natural phenomenon - and the most magical.
-About 3 hours from Sydney, and dating back more than 340 million years, this limestone cave system is one of the largest, oldest and most spectacular in the world.
-There are 9 caves to explore surrounded by fascinating limestone formations and flowing underground rivers.
+About 3 hours from Sydney, and dating back more than 340 million years, the Jenolan Caves is a limestone cave system and one of the largest, oldest and most spectacular in the world.
+There are 9 caves to explore at the Jenolan Caves surrounded by fascinating limestone formations and flowing underground rivers.

-As well as taking in the beauty and scale of this national treasure, there is so much more to see and learn with roaming wildlife, bush walks, underground activities, a range of tours and aboriginal culture all around the caves.
+As well as taking in the beauty and scale of the Jenolan Caves, there is so much more to see and learn with roaming wildlife, bush walks, underground activities, a range of tours and aboriginal culture all around the Jenolan caves.
 The Blue Lake Loop walk is a short, easy walk so the best for families with young kids, and you can access some special spots like Devils Coach House lookout and Nettle cave.
-The dedicated children’s discovery tour, Bones & Stones, will have them hunting for fossils and bones inside the secret parts of the caves.
+The dedicated Jenolan Caves children’s discovery tour, Bones & Stones, will have them hunting for fossils and bones inside the secret parts of the caves.

 2. Glow Worm Tunnel, Wollemi National Park

 An old abandoned railway line has become home to a multitude of sparkling creatures, creating the Glow Worm Tunnel - one of the best places near Sydney to witness this breathtaking spectacle.
 They are however sensitive to disturbance like noise, lights and touch so tread carefully.
-The dark, moist conditions make it an ideal glow worm habitat and thousands of glittering glow worms have attached themselves to the walls and roof of the 400-meter tunnel to emit their blue glow (an ingenious skill to lure prey!)
+The dark, moist conditions at the glow worm caves make it an ideal glow worm habitat and thousands of glittering glow worms have attached themselves to the walls and roof of the 400-metre glow worm cave to emit their blue glow (an ingenious skill to lure prey!)
 They are even visible during the day - a rare feature attributed to this pitch-black tunnel.

 Located in the World Heritage-listed Wollemi National Park, about 3 hours from Sydney, there is plenty more to seek out in the picturesque area.
 The Glow Worm Tunnel walking track is a fun experience for families and offers impressive views of pagoda rock formations, native flora, and local wildlife, en route to the illuminated tunnel.
 Look out for the Jurassic Wollemi Pine - a 100 million-year-old living fossil from the dinosaur days.